Top 9 Shocking Airport Seizures

 Another weird story of today involves a creative drug-smuggling attempt.
 Catalonia's police force - Mossos d'Esquadra – arrested 22 cocaine smugglers, which resulted in a seizure of 4.5 kgs of drugs.
 These particular smugglers used pedestrian routes with little control to transport drugs on bikes.

 Drug busts happen all the time, but the weird part is that these guys were concealing the drugs as 'snail extract' moisturizing face cream.
-Apparently snail-slime cream is supposed to rejuvenate skin, and is of growing popularity with the aging population, and people go as far as actually let slimy snails climb all over their faces to get the healing effects.
+Apparently snail-slime cream is supposed to rejuvenate skin, and is of growing popularity with the ageing population, and people go as far as actually let slimy snails climb all over their faces to get the healing effects.
 Here’s some more information, in case you’re interested.

 If you've read our Silly Airport Seizures article, you know that border personnel have confiscated anything and everything remotely threatening, including bullet-shell Christmas lights, gun-shaped belt buckles, and even toy guns.